Surface heating steers planetary-scale ocean circulation: Introduction

-Past studies examined the role of surface buoyancy forcing in restructuring ocean gyres. \citet{Goldsbrough1933} observed that freshwater fluxes can drive horizontal circulation via induced sea surface height anomalies. \citet{Luyten1985} and \citet{Pedlosky1986} extended the ventilated thermocline theory \citep{Luyten1983} to include an interfacial mass flux between various isopycnal layers (to represent surface buoyancy forcing), and using a simplified ocean model, demonstrated a geostrophic baroclinic flow induced by the buoyancy flux and steered by wind stress. \citet{Verdiere1989} used a model similar to \citet{Cox1984} but coupled the surface buoyancy forcing to wind stress via a bulk formula and concluded that the former drives a baroclinic mode to significantly recast the horizontal and vertical structure of subtropical gyres. \citet{Gjermundsen2018} instead considered simulations conducted in the absence of any surface momentum inputs and applied buoyancy flux at the ocean's surface through a meridionally varying surface temperature restoring profile.
-They observed a broad eastward zonal flow as a consequence of the surface buoyancy flux structure and the thermal wind balance as well as a western boundary current. \citet{Hogg2020} conducted a series of numerical simulations with a restoring temperature profile and no wind stress in two configurations: a direct numerical simulation in a 3D box domain, and a layered general circulation model in a sector configuration, and found a double (resembling a subtropical and subpolar) gyre in both scenarios.
+Past studies examined the role of surface buoyancy forcing in restructuring ocean gyres. \citet{Goldsbrough1933} observed that freshwater fluxes can drive horizontal circulation via induced sea surface height anomalies. \citet{Luyten1985} and \citet{Pedlosky1986} extended the ventilated thermocline theory \citep{Luyten1983} to include an interfacial mass flux between various isopycnal layers (to represent surface buoyancy forcing), and using a simplified ocean model, demonstrated a geostrophic baroclinic flow induced by the buoyancy flux and steered by wind stress. \citet{Verdiere1989} coupled the surface buoyancy forcing to wind stress via a bulk formula and concluded that the former drives a baroclinic mode to significantly recast the horizontal and vertical structure of subtropical gyres.
+Model studies that forced the ocean using only surface buoyancy fluxes observed single or double gyre circulation; see for example \citet{Winton1997, LaCasce2004, Nilsson2005}. \citet{Gjermundsen2018} also conducted simulations forced only via a meridionally-varying surface temperature restoring profile and observed a broad eastward zonal flow and a western boundary current. \citet{Hogg2020} conducted a series of numerical simulations with a restoring temperature profile and no wind stress in two configurations: a direct numerical simulation in a 3D box domain, and a layered general circulation model in a sector configuration, and found a double (resembling a subtropical and subpolar) gyre in both scenarios.
 With a multitude of contrasting viewpoints on the processes leading to the formation of gyres, we are motivated to examine further the role of surface buoyancy forcing in driving ocean gyres.